top of page

 Even in more mountainous locations (e.g. Abruzzo Adventure, East India, Raptors Of The Pyrenees), walking is generally very short distance, and many species can be observed from roadsides.
 There are optional longer walks across moderate terrain for certain trickier species.

-I won't be teaching in-depth Photoshop or Lightroom from scratch, as I offer a longer dedicated course for this purpose.
+I won't be teaching in-depth Photoshop or Lightroom from scratch on a regular photo tour.
+I offer a longer dedicated course for this purpose.
 Do however feel free to bring along some of your photos and I'll be happy to lend some critique, if time allows.

 A Welcome Pack will be sent to you upon booking, with full details of where and when to meet.